-- Likelihood = Conditional probability of getting the data values we did observe, - As a function of the betas - Maximize the (log) likelihood with respect to betas. - Maximize numerically ("Iteratively re-weighted least squares") - Likelihood ratio, Wald tests as usual - Divide regression coefficients by estimated standard errors to get Z-tests of H_0 : β_i =0. - These Z-tests are like the t-tests in ordinary regression.
+- Likelihood = Conditional probability of getting the data values we did observe, - As a function of the betas - Maximize the (log) likelihood with respect to betas. - Maximize numerically ("Iteratively re-weighted least squares") - Likelihood ratio tests play he role of F tests. - Divide regression coefficients by estimated standard errors to get Z-tests of H0: β_i=0. - These Z-tests are like the t-tests in ordinary regression.